folio-org/stripes/doc/dev-guide.md

   * `hasAllPerms` -- a boolean indicating whether to assume that the user has all permissions.
 Obviously this should usually be false (the default); setting it to true can be useful in development, but does not grant any real escalation in privilege, since server-side permission checks cannot be bypassed.

+For convenience in declaring the property-type of the Stripes object, a `stripesShape` object is provided, and can be imported from `@folio/stripes-core/src/Stripes`.

 ### Connecting a component